APSL/django-yubin/docs/contributing.rst

 forget to write the tests for them.

-At http://apsl.net we use yubin for most of our own projects, so we'll try to mantain it as bug free as stable as possible.
+At http://apsl.net we use yubin for most of our own projects, so we'll try to maintain it as bug free as stable as possible.
 That said we can't not guarantee that we could patch the program in the way you like, add that new feature, etc.